systemd/mkosi/mkosi.md

 : When used with the `qemu` verb, this options sets `qemu`'s `-m` argument which controls the amount of guest's RAM.
 Defaults to `1G`.

+`NspawnKeepUnit=`, `--nspawn-keep-unit`

+: When used, this option instructs underlying calls of systemd-nspawn to use the current unit scope, instead of creating a dedicated transcient scope unit for the containers.
+This option should be used when mkosi is run by a service unit.

 `Netdev=`, `--netdev`

 : When used with the boot or qemu verbs, this option creates a virtual